CHEPROXIMITY/docker-aem/base-ubuntu-apache/README.md

 ### Virtual Host Files
 * In the `vhosts` folder, check the existing 2 sample virtual host files.
 Feel free to add more.
 * Update the following `DocumentRoot` folder as well.
 * This folder would mount to the `/etc/apache2/sites-enabled/` folder in the container using the following `docker run ...` command.
+(Check [How to Run](https://github.com/CHEPROXIMITY/docker-aem/tree/develop/base-ubuntu-apache#how-to-run))
 * So, You can maintain virtual host files from outside the container.

 ### Document Root folders (www)